What are the medication information sources for eChart?

 How frequently is DPIN information sent to eChart?

 eChart is updated approximately every ten minutes from DPIN.
-If there are any delays in transmission or reason information has not yet been entered into DPIN (e.g. the medication has not yet been dispensed at a retail pharmacy), this will impact the delivery time from DPIN to eChart.
+If there are any delays in transmission or recent information has not yet been entered into DPIN (e.g. the medication has not yet been dispensed at a retail pharmacy), this will impact the delivery time from DPIN to eChart.

 What Community pharmacy data is not displayed in eChart?